ruffknight/Video-Detection-and-Tracking-of-Pedestrians/README.md

 The project is centered around designing and implementing a video surveillance system that can accurately detect pedestrians and track their trajectories across consecutive frames.
 By harnessing the power of computer vision, the system identifies key points of interest within the video and traces the movement patterns of pedestrians over time.
 This application has implications for security, crowd management, and public safety.

+### Technology Stack

+The project utilizes the following stack:

+- Matlab and Python for implementing computer vision algorithms and analysis.

 ### Team Members

 | Name               | ISTID     |